 Selling products in the EU

-As a business trading in Europe you can benefit from the EU Single Market and also from certain trade arrangements with other European countries.
-This means your goods can move freely within this territory without any extra costs or quantitative restrictions.
+As a business trading in Europe, you can benefit from the EU Single Market and also from certain trade arrangements with other European countries.
+This means most goods can move freely within this territory without any extra costs or quantitative restrictions.
 This is known as free movement of goods.
+However, certain goods such as excise goods and chemicals are subject to additional rules.
+You also have different VAT obligations depending on what you sell, to whom and where the goods are transported to.

 EU product rules and regulations